LuchnikovI/logpro/README.md

 ## Difference from the Scheme based implementation from SICP

-A primary divergence from the reference SICP implementation concerns the `lisp-value` special form. `lisp-value` special form is replaced by the `clojure-predicate` special form with similar semantics.
-The difference is that `clojure-predicate` takes a quoted Clojure form specifying a predicate, e.g. `"#(> % 0)"`, while the `lisp-value` takes unquoted Scheme form.
+1. A primary divergence from the reference SICP implementation concerns the `lisp-value` special form. `lisp-value` special form is replaced by the `clojure-predicate` special form with similar semantics.
+The difference is that `clojure-predicate` takes a quoted Clojure form specifying a predicate, e.g. `"#(> % 0)"`, while the `lisp-value` takes unquoted Scheme form;
+2. This implementation supports `is` special form which works as `is` from Prolog. `is` implements imperative arithmetics.
+Its first argument is a variable and the second argument is an arithmetic expression which can include variables. `is` evaluates second argument to a number and then unify its first argument (variable) with the obtained number.
+All the variables from the second argument must be instantiated by the time `is` is evaluated.
+See `examples/range` for a concrete example.

 ## TODO